 What is a heart attack?

 The clinical name for a heart attack is a myocardial infarction.
-Your heart is a muscle an in order to operate it needs a blood supply.
-The blood to the heart muscle comes through the coronary arteries.
-A heart attack happens when the flow of blood is blocked and the heart muscle cannot get oxygen.
-The blood flow needs to be restored quickly.
+Your heart is a muscle and in order to operate it needs a blood supply.
+The blood supply to the heart muscle comes through the coronary arteries.
+These are the red vessels on the image below.
+A heart attack happens when the flow of blood is blocked or partially blocked and the heart muscle cannot get a blood supply.
+The blood carries oxygen which is needs for the muscle to function.
+Therefore the blood flow needs to be restored quickly.

 You may experience chest pain or discomfort, shortness of breath upper body discomfort, a cold sweat, nausea, back pain when you are having a heart attack.

 It is important that you call 999 or 112 straight away so you can get to the hospital and the blood flow can be restored as soon as possible.